ArturoDeza/Piranhas/python/README.md

 	```
 4. Pool your dense feature maps:

+	Coming Soon!

-5. For a demo run from the MATLAB command line prompt:
+5. For a demo run from the terminal line prompt:

+	Please see steps 1-3.

 ### Tips and tricks:
-Save your peripheral architectures in the pirArch folder!
+Save your peripheral architectures in a folder!